pranavanantharam/OPC-UA-Client-with-Mainflux-IoT-Integration/README.md

 - MQTT.py is a standalone script intended to run in the background.
 Performs the function of dynamically collecting data from the MySQL database and publishing the data to Mainflux IoT cloud via MQTT.

+- The data retrieved from the OPC UA server is stored in MySQL databases and .csv files ( local backup ).